timoxley/stitchup/README.markdown

 Easily compress and package Javascript or Coffeescript CommonJS modules using this handy commandline tool (even for non-NodeJS projects!).

-All common JS modules in the supplied directory will be compressed and compiled into a single javascript file (default: application.js).
+All common JS modules in the supplied directory will be compressed and compiled into a single javascript file, and can then be utilized via synchronous, browser-side require().

+StitchUp wraps the amazing stitch library https://github.com/sstephenson/stitch Thanks heaps sstephenson.

+Compression & Minification is provided by the uglify library https://github.com/mishoo/UglifyJS/.

 ##Installation
     $ npm install -g stitchup